sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  The name of the field used for the constraint.

  #### type
- The data type of the constraint, most commonly continuous or categorical
+ The data type of the constraint, most commonly continuous or categorical.

  #### values
  These are the values to break up runs into.